Monetization

 Creators are nothing without their integrity, so always be sure that what you promote aligns with your brand’s mission and values.
 Ask yourself questions like: Would I use this?
 Would I pay for this?
 How does this connect to my creator brand?
 Does the quality of the product or service match the quality of my other output?
 Have I tested this product long enough to form an actual opinion on it?

-And that’s a wrap on making money online.
-As you can see, there are plenty of ways to start monetizing your knowledge and expertise.
+As you can see, there are plenty of ways to make extra money from your knowledge and expertise.
 To do it right, it all boils down to building a trusted audience and offering something helpful, authentic, and unique.
 What might start as a side hustle can eventually become a lucrative revenue stream if you keep at it.
 Just remember to see the big picture – the why you’ve chosen to become a creator, not just a dollar sign.

 12 ways to make money first $100 online guide